Culdees: Etymology

 According to the Swiss theologian Philip Schaff, the term Culdee or Ceile De, or Kaledei, first appeared in the 8th century.
 While "giving rise to much controversy and untenable theories", it probably means servants or worshippers of God.
-The term was applied to anchorites, who, in entire seclusion from society, sought the perfection of sanctity.
+The term was applied to anchorites, who, in entire seclusion from society, sought the perfection of sanctity through their values of poverty, charity, self-denial and perseverance.
 They afterward associated themselves into communities of hermits and were finally brought under canonical rule along with the secular clergy.
 It was at the time the name Culdee became almost synonymous with secular canon.